AnirudhG07/awesome-yazi/README.md

 <details>
 <summary>
-<a href="https://github.com/Ape/mediainfo.yazi">mediainfo.yazi</a> - Preview image, audio, video, and subtitle files using `ffmpegthumbnailer` and `mediainfo`.
+<a href="https://github.com/boydaihungst/mediainfo.yazi">mediainfo.yazi</a> - Preview image, audio, video, subtitle and many more media types using `ffmpeg` and `mediainfo`.
 </summary>

 ```bash